cairola/GiantVacuoleProject/README.md

 This notebook studies the linear stability of the configurations of giant vacuoles.
 It calculates numerically the force exerted on the vacuoles upon perturbation of the vacuole radius.

+### thickness.nb

+This notebook studies numerically the thickness of a contractile shell that cells might create to stabilize small vacuoles.

 ### dynamics.nb

 This notebook generates temporal trajectories of the configurations of giant vacuoles according to our proposed biophysical model (Eqs.
 1 and 2 of the manuscript).
 It then analyses the dependence of various physical parameters on time for fixed perfusion pressure drop (three cases studied).